blvdgroup/guidelines/languages/javascript/README.md

 **Avoid** using Flowtype.
 It has a really weak IDE support and performance compared to TypeScript, since it relies on Babel for most of its hard work.

-You can also use TypeScript's `--checkJs` flag to type-check JavaScript files, but **avoid** this as well.
+You can also use TypeScript's `--checkJs` flag to type-check JavaScript files, but this relies on JSdoc documentation blocks being present on your code, so it's less reliable. **Avoid** this as well.

 If you *really* want to use static typing in your JavaScript projects, you might as well use [TypeScript](../typescript) altogether.

-Read further about the comparison between the two:
+#### References

 - [TypeScript vs Flowtype](https://github.com/niieani/typescript-vs-flowtype)
 by [niieani](https://github.com/niieani)